UCLComputerScience/pgta/phd.md

 ### Payment

-The compensation is £18.4/h and £22.84/h for lead positions on Y1/Y2 modules.
-The contract will run across the entire academic year, with pro-rata monthly payments.
+UCL PGTAs are recruited at Grade 6, spine point 21, £15.66/hr however PGTAs teaching on a Computer Science module attract a market supplement of spine point 28 £18.81/hr for first time PGTAs and spine point 36, £23.32 for returning PGTAs, the following year.
+Hourly rates are listed at the current 2021-2022 UCL rates and may be subject to change - UCL Salary Scales.
 You also benefit from annual leave paid as a lump sum at the end of your studies.
 For more information on the conditions, [see here](http://www.ucl.ac.uk/hr/docs/post_grad_ta_scheme.php).

 The TA FTE will be determined by the total amount of hours worked, and will be calculated based upon the current term